jasjeetsuri/B2C-IEF-Custom-Policies/README.md

 8. Upload and Test your policies via the AAD B2C Blade at portal.azure.com as noted [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom#upload-the-policies).

 ## Examples
+* [Account Link](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/SocialAndLocalAccounts%20-%20Account%20Link) - A policy which will associate a user who logged in via a federated provider to a pre-created Local Account.

 * [MFA IP Timeout](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/LocalAccounts%20-%20MFA%20IP%20Timeout) - A policy which forces the user to do MFA on 3 conditions:
     1. The user has newly signed up.
     2. The user has not done MFA in the last X seconds.